 A bursa usually is very thin, but it can become inflamed and irritated.
 This inflammation is what is known as bursitis.

 What Causes Knee Bursitis?

 There is a myriad of factors that can contribute to knee bursitis.
 The most common ones include:

-- Direct trauma or blow to the knee.
+- Direct trauma or a knee blow.